AR Glasses: Can You See The Potential?

 The perfect match?

-But it is e-commerce which is already beginning to feel the impact of AR.
+But it is e-commerce that is already beginning to feel the impact of AR.

 With integrated support for clothing visualisation, Snapchat users can already virtually try-on garments, watches and glasses to visualise their fit through Lenses.